fbsamples/workplace-platform-samples/SupportScripts/Python/UploadChatFile/README.md

 **Language:** Python

-## DISCLAIMER
-Use at your own risk.
-Once the script is run, users whose usernames are provided in the CSV file will be reactivated on Workplace.

 ## DESCRIPTION
 This usecase example shows how to upload a file to be [sent in a message](https://developers.facebook.com/docs/messenger-platform/send-messages/) on Workplace chat.

 ## SETUP
-* Save the code as `ChatFile.py`.
+* Save the code as `uploadChatFile.py`.
+* Edit the local path to the file to upload, that in the example is a PNG.
 * Modify the accessToken file to include the Access Token of your custom integration.

 ### GENERATE ACCESS TOKEN